-Marilyn and Alec Widdifield have a 1978 Fleetwood single wide that they remodeled recently and I’m honored to get to feature it.
+Marilyn and Alec Widdifield have a great 1978 Fleetwood and I’m honored to get to feature it!
+You’ll get lots of remodeling ideas for your own manufactured home!

 Their single wide started out as a 14′ x 72′ but two additions were added.
 The home sits it Frontier, Sk.
 Canada, a small town near the Montana border and has been thoughtfully updated through the years to accommodate a growing family and withstand the coldest of winters in a stylish, yet affordable, setting.